haustin71/2022-2023-Engineering-Notebook/README.md

 ```python
 pwm = pwmio.PWMOut(board.A1, duty_cycle=2 ** 15, frequency=50)
 ```
 So I ran the code and the servo didnt move and so I was confused becasue it said to not use the A pins.
-After like 10 minutes of trying to figure out what was wrong, I went back and read the instructions again and I realized that it said to just not use the A2 pin, so I swapped the pin o the board and changed the code and it worked.
+After like 10 minutes of trying to figure out what was wrong, I went back and read the instructions again and I realized that it said to just not use the A2 pin, so I swapped the pin on the board and changed the code and it worked.

 ## CircuitPython_LCD